Jaimilit/Punk-Rock-Trivia/README.md

 ![Questions Page](/assets/images/questions.jpg)

 ### End Page
 At the end of the quiz the score board is removed and a final score is provided.
 It also announces to the user that the game is over.
-Additionally, the background image becomes unfaded since the game is over.
+Additionally, the background image is still faded so that the fopcus is on the final score for the user.
 The user is provided with a restart button if he/she would like to try again.
 I kept the button small as I wanted the focus to be on the final score for the user.
 ![End Page](/assets/images/game-over.jpg)